cjweeks/tensorflow-cmake/README.md

 ```

 ### Protobuf: Adding as External Dependency
-Execute the `protobuf.sh` script as follows: `protobuf.sh generate external <tensorflow-root> [<cmake-dir>]`.
+Execute the `protobuf.sh` script as follows: `./protobuf.sh generate external <tensorflow-source-dir> [<cmake-dir>]`.
 The arguments are also identical to those described in the Eigen
 section above.
 Two files will be copied to the specified directory: `Protobuf.cmake` and `Protobuf_VERSION.cmake`.
 Add the following to your `CMakeLists.txt`:
 ```CMake
 # Protobuf